liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

     `assetEntryLocalService.updateVisible(Song.class.getName(), song.getSongId(), false);`

 On first thought, this may seem a bit odd.
-Why are we making the asset entry invisible in its original location?
+Why are we making the entry invisible in its original location?
 I thought we were moving it to the Recycle Bin?
-Asset entries that are moved to the Recycle Bin are actually left in their original location, but with their visibility turned off.
+Entries that are moved to the Recycle Bin are actually left in their original location, but with their visibility turned off.

 ---